-On September 11 1973, General Augusto Pinochet toppled democratically elected president of Chile Salvador Allende – destroying the longest standing democracy in Latin America in the process.
+On September 11, 1973, General Augusto Pinochet toppled the democratically elected president of Chile, Salvador Allende – destroying the longest standing democracy in Latin America in the process.
 How much do we know now about what really happened in Chile in what is considered the ‘Other 9/11’?
 Maria Armoudian spoke with John Dinges and Peter Kornbluh.

 John Dinges is a Professor of Journalism at Columbia Univesity.
-He is the author of The Condor Years: How Pinochet And His Allies Brought Terrorism To Three Continents.
+He is an expert in public radio journalism and is the author of The Condor Years: How Pinochet And His Allies Brought Terrorism To Three Continents.

 Peter Kornbluh is the Director of the Chile Documentation Project at the National Security Archives.
 He is the author of The Pinochet File: A Declassified Dossier on Atrocity and Accountability.

 This interview has been edited for clarity and length

 Maria Armoudian: Let’s start with a look back.
 John Dinges you were actually there living as a foreign correspondent at the time.
 How would you describe pre-coup Chile and then what happened in the days preceding the coup?

 John Dinges: The reason I went to Latin America was to be in Chile [because] Chile was the story in Latin America, one of the biggest stories in the world because what was going on was a revolution and it was an incredibly unique and optimistic revolution because Salvador Allende was elected democratically with a minority of the votes in the popular election but was then elected with a strong vote in the Congress.
 And he was attempting to introduce a revolution on the Marxist model but using democracy.
 I like to describe it as circling the square: he tried to have the perfect revolution and have all the best of the democratic system and the radical upheaval of the remaking of the economy using fairly radical socialist principles.